roxanacapper/RADseq/README.md

 The first step in any sequencing project analysis is to remove non-informative sequences, such as adaptor sequences and low quality bases.

+* __Read filtering__:
+    - do you require each retained read to contain the canonical restriction site?
+    - do you trim the overhanging bases from the digestion?
+Using some combinations of things we found that there is an overabundance of SNPs on the first and last two bases of reads; this goes away under other conditions.
+Might be conservative to get rid of them.

+Reference Selection
+* __Reference decision__:
+    -  Could __in silico__ extract each potential, canonical RAD tag from the genome and map to those;
+    -  Could __in silico__ extract each potential RAD tag allowing for up to one mismatch in each restriction site
+    * GATK can't call SNPs from large ref databases, so _extracting all the potential genomic RAD tags_ is not technically feasible.
+    * Also, some colleages are concerned that by forcing mapping to a reference genome's digest you may force a bad read to map to a bad reference.
+However, those bad reads should be removed via filtering for quality, so it's likely a moot point.
+    -  Mapping to the 12.5k contigs (_whole genome reference_) is much faster.
+However, there is some thoguht about shifty restriction site mapping (no data to support this either way).

-Mapping: what reference resource do you map to?
+* Mapping: what reference resource do you map to?
 Whole-genome?
 Extracted tags?
 Tags extracted but allowing 1-mismatch?
 32-base tags or 36-base tags?  (i.e., are there more errors at the ends of the reads?
 Some evidence says yes.)
-De novo mapping?
+* De novo mapping?
  1) extract all possible tags, including 1 mismatch away from the canonical restriction site.
+(GATK can't handle so many "chromosomes"/reference contigs so this isn't practical, unless you only give it the reference tags that are mapped to at least 5x or whatever)
- 2) extract all exact tags, matching the restriction site exactly
+ 2) extract all exact tags, matching the restriction site exactly (GATK can't handle so many "chromosomes"/reference contigs so this isn't practical, unless you only give it the reference tags that are mapped to at least 5x or whatever)
  3) map to the whole genome
- 4) (concat all RAD tags into one mega-gene; either map to this, or map to tags separately and then glue them together for GATK Unified Genotyper.
+ 4) (concat all RAD tags into one mega-gene; either map to this, or map to tags separately and then glue them together for GATK
+ 5) Unified Genotyper.
 This may not work easily, though it will make GATK run super fast.)

-Mappers: what algorithm to use?
-Does it make a difference?
-Is there any way to validate this? (no) SNP callers: home-made scripts, STACKS, frequency-based calling, samtools mpileup, GATK?
-(GATK)
+* __Mappers__: what algorithm to use?
+Does it make a difference? (yes)  Is there any way to validate them? (no)
+    *  Bowtie1 doesn't play nicely with GATK; it sets every MAPQ value to 255 for "yes mapped" and 0 for "not mapped".
+See [seqanswers1](http://seqanswers.com/forums/showthread.php?t=3142) and [seqanswers2](http://seqanswers.com/forums/showthread.php?t=10594)
+* SNP callers:
+    - home-made scripts,
+    - STACKS,
+    - frequency-based SNP calling,
+    - samtools mpileup,
+    - GATK
+* GATK: to use local indel realignment or not?
+Some colleagues think that ignoring this kind of biology is a Very Bad Thing.